asgerkromand/ANLPDP_exam/README.md

 Code:

 - ```data_functions.py```
+  - Functions to load in data and generate a list of paragraphs.
-  - Functions to generate the sparse and dense matrices for the information retrieval.
+  - Functions to preprocess and tokenize paragraphs, and afterwards generate the sparse and dense matrices for the information retrieval (IR).
 - ```generation_embeddings.py```
   - Functions to generate and save BERT embeddings with different pooling (*CLS*, *Max-pooling*, *Mean-pooling*)
+  - Input: List of context documents, e.g. paragraphs
+  - Output: BERT embeddings with three different poolings.
-- ```ìnfo_retrieval.py```
+- ```info_retrieval.py```
+  - Script to perform information retrieval (IR) on the paragraphs based on sparse and dense retrieval:
-  - fdjkjkl
+    - *Sparse:* TF-IDF, BM25
+    - *Dense:* BERT CLS-pooling, BERT Max-pooling, BERT Mean-pooling

+### Model inference

+### Performance evaluation

 ## Additional Documentation and Acknowledgments